 Thank you, Mam!
 You asked me to say ‘Hola’ to my passion and first ever dream.
 Yes!
 This was my first dream… to dance flawlessly… and endlessly! 🙂

 For practice, she asked us to write a poem in that class.
 That was the day when I wrote my first poem, ‘Moon’!
 Trust me, it is one of the worst poems I have ever written.
 I can say that because of my little experience in the writing industry.

 I then decided not to give up.
 Although, I soon realized that English poetry was not my cup of tea, however, I always loved to play with Hindi words.
 So one fine day, I decided to use this skill and guess what?
-A Hindi poet was born.
+A Hindi poet was born! 😀

-And then that special day came in my life.
+And then, that special day came in my life.
 I saw some fascinating Hindi poems from emerging writers on the internet (Thank God, my father gifted a PC).
 It was 2007 when I found RedifIland (now known as Rediff blog).
 I started publishing my Hindi poems and since then there is no looking back.

-My diary is almost 18 years old now and I am running this blog since 9 years.
+My diary is almost 20+ years old now and I am running this blog since 10+ years.
 Again, a teacher helped me to identify my skills and fall in love with it.

-Personal Interest Turned In A Profession
+Personal Interest Turned To A Profession

 These Hindi poems gave me strength and confidence to become a content professional.
 Now, I proudly share with everyone that I did good enough mistakes, learned from them, and made a profession out of it.
 My interest (which was known to be just a hobby in my country a few years ago) is now my profession.